5 Examples of IoT Applications Powering Insurance in America

 Jayanarayana Bhat

 JB has a rich and diverse IT industry experience with over 18 years of P & C Insurance domain experience.
-He heads the Implementation services department at SimpleSolve and is in charge of takes care of project deliveries, Program/Account management, Technology & Infrastructure Management & Business development support.
+He heads the Implementation Services department at SimpleSolve and is in charge of project deliveries, Program/Account management, Technology & Infrastructure Management & Business Development Support.

 Reach Out To Our Team